uwcirg/JTrueNTHOAuth-Client/README.md

 TrueNTHConnect includes its own OAuth library to ease communication with our Central Services.
-This component was designed to provide a stable and uniform methodology for issuing requests and interpreting their out- comes, while observing our specific OAuth needs.
+This component was designed to provide a stable and uniform methodology for issuing requests and interpreting their outcomes, while observing our specific OAuth needs.
 The artifacts explicitly extend ScribeJava elements; thus, it has a stable and mature implementation as its base.

 Additionally, the library was conceived as a independent